 Admission to Renton Preparatory Christian School (RPCS) is by application.
 The School admits students of any color, race, national, or ethnic origin.
 It does not discriminate based on color, race, national, or ethnic origin.
-RPCS comply with all federal and state disability laws (as applicable to the Schools), and it will make reasonable accommodations to otherwise-qualified applicants.
+RPCS complies with all federal and state disability laws (as applicable to the Schools), and it will make reasonable accommodations to otherwise-qualified applicants.
 The Schools cannot guarantee a student's eligibility for continued enrollment after his or her initial admittance to the Schools.

 The Schools view the education process as a family enrollment and therefore accepts families, not individual students.
-You understand that admission and continued enrollment at the School and participation in its activities, are privileges which may be temporarily or partially suspended, totally withdrawn or terminated by the School at its sole discretion (a) for failure to pay, when due, any and all amounts due to the School under this Agreement for the current or any prior school year during which the Student was or is enrolled at the School; (b) for academic or disciplinary reasons; (c) for failure of the Student or any of his or her parents, legal custodians or guardians to fully comply with any and all policies, rules and regulations of the School as they now exist or as they may be amended or supplemented at any time; (d) in the event that the School determines, at its sole discretion, that there does not exist a constructive and positive working relationship between the school and the parent(s) or quardian(s) of the Student; of (e) for such other reasons as the school may determine to be in the interest of the health, safety or orderly leading environment of the student, other students, faculty or staff.
+You understand that admission and continued enrollment at the School and participation in its activities, are privileges which may be temporarily or partially suspended, totally withdrawn or terminated by the School at its sole discretion (a) for failure to pay, when due, any and all amounts due to the School under this Agreement for the current or any prior school year during which the Student was or is enrolled at the School; (b) for academic or disciplinary reasons; (c) for failure of the Student or any of his or her parents, legal custodians or guardians to fully comply with any and all policies, rules and regulations of the School determines, at its sole discretion, that there does not exist a constructive and positive working relationship between the school and the parent(s) or guardian(s) of the Student; of (e) for such other reasons as the school may determine to be in the interest of the health, safety or orderly leading environment of the student, other students, faculty or staff.
 Although the School will attempt to provide written notice two weeks prior to dismissal, the School also has a responsibility for care of all the School's students and reserves the right to terminate this Agreement and to do so without prior notice if deemed necessary at the sole discretion of the School's administration.
 In the event that the School terminates the enrollment of your student for any reason after the start of the school year, you understand that any tuition and fees already paid WILL NOT be refunded and that you are obligated to pay the tuition based on the scheduled detailed in your electronic enrollment contract.
 Each parent is required to sign the electronic enrollment contract, as well as a statement detailing the code of conduct.